-Existing sidewalk gaps will be filled to provide complete sidewalk infrastructure in the northbound direction.
-A curb ramp is also proposed at the northeast corner of Bennett Avenue and Halcyon Road.
+Existing sidewalk gaps will be filled to provide complete sidewalk infrastructure on the east side of Halcyon Road.
+New marked crossings and curb ramps are also proposed at Bennett Avenue and Halcyon Road.

 Figure 7 presents closer views of each section of the context zone.
 Figure 8 on the following page presents the proposed multimodal improvements for the entire Context Zone 1 and the proposed cross-sections.